Back brace: Bracing for scoliosis

 Back braces are prescribed to treat adolescent idiopathic scoliosis, as they may stop the progression of spinal curvature in a growing child/adolescent.
 As of 2016, the Scientific Society on Scoliosis Orthopaedic and Rehabilitation Treatment (SOSORT) recommends bracing "is important, but does not have to be applied to all patients with this specific need" for idiopathic scoliosis during growth.
 Multiple studies have provided strong evidence of bracing as an effective conservative treatment for children and adolescents and may also help decrease the amount of curvature in the spine; with results lasting several decades following the end of treatment and brace weaning.
 A variety of brace styles are available; the Boston brace is the most commonly used brace for adolescent idiopathic scoliosis (AIS).
-It is important to note that in-brace correction has been found to be directly related with treatment success, suggesting in-brace correction should be maximized; thus individualized custom braces which maximize in-brace correction show better results.
+In-brace correction has been found to be directly related with treatment success, suggesting in-brace correction should be maximized; thus individualized custom braces which maximize in-brace correction show better results.
 Other designs include the Milwaukee brace, the Charleston bending brace, the Peak Scoliosis Bracing System, and the SpineCor (a soft brace) in the United States, Canada, and Europe.
 In Europe, however, the SPoRT and Cheneau and Crass Cheneau braces are also used.
 There has been considerable research and information published in reputable journals on back braces for scoliosis.
 Issues like patient compliance with treatment, the psycho-social impact of brace use, and exercise with bracing have been looked at.
 Quality of Life research has been attempted but is difficult due to a current lack of instruments.
 Bracing is the primary treatment for AIS in curves that are considered to be moderate in their severity and are likely due to progress (determined by curve pattern/type and the patient's structural maturity).